maykinmedia/objects-api/CONTRIBUTING.md

 To keep the code clean and readable, this project uses:

-- [`isort`](https://github.com/timothycrosley/isort) to order the imports
-- [`black`](https://github.com/psf/black) to format the code and keep diffs for pull requests small
-- [`flake8`](https://github.com/PyCQA/flake8) to clean up code (removing unused imports, etc.)
+- [`ruff`](https://docs.astral.sh/ruff/) to format and clean up code (removing unused imports, etc.)

-Whenever a branch is pushed or a pull request is made, the code will be checked in CI by the tools mentioned above, so make sure to install these tools and run them locally before pushing branches/making pull requests.
+Whenever a branch is pushed or a pull request is made, the code will be checked in CI by Ruff, so make sure to install and run it locally before pushing branches/making pull requests.

 This project aims to meet the criteria of the [Standard for Public Code][Standard_for_Public_Code].
 Please make sure that